 The Redditor reports that they prefer their Roth IRA because they can withdraw from it.
 Roth IRAs are fantastic for young savers because the money grows tax-free, and unlike traditional 401(k) accounts, you can withdraw your contributions (but not earnings) at any time without penalty.

-This does allow some flexibility.
-However, I wouldn’t plan on withdrawing from a Roth IRA habit.
+However, under the SECURE 2.0 Act, high-earning individuals must note that catch-up contributions are now required to be made into Roth accounts.
+While this provides flexibility later, I wouldn’t plan on making withdrawing from a Roth IRA a habit.
 It’s best to let retirement stay retirement.

 - Max out that 401(k) match: It’s hard to overstate how valuable a 401(k) match is.
-At the very least, contributing enough to get the full match is a no-brainer, even for a 22-year-old who wants more immediate access to funds.
-They don’t specify how much the employer matches up to, but I’d recommend that be their target.
+At the very least, contributing enough to get the full match is a no-brainer.
 As I’ve discussed before, you really can’t put too much in a 401(k).

 - Diversify with a taxable investment account: For long-term goals that aren’t quite as far off as retirement, like buying a house, I’d recommend a taxable brokerage account.
-This type of account doesn’t have the same restrictions as a 401(k) or an IRA.
-Plus, it offers the most flexibility with investment choices, allowing them to do what they need with the money.
+This offers the most flexibility with investment choices and withdrawal timing.

 Remember, this is just my opinion, not financial advice!